 The lyrics to the Oh Danny Boy song are simple yet full of emotion that is hauntingly beautiful to everyone who hears it.

 In the first line of the song you here “The pipes, the pipes are calling” which is meant to be a reference to when the bagpipes would play in Ireland, that was the call to arms for many young Irish Men.

-On the third line, “Summer gone, and all the roses are falling” suggesting at how fast time and life is passing by, giving you that nostalgic feeling of something you can’t get back.
+On the third line, “Summer gone, and all the roses are falling” suggests at how fast time and life is passing by, giving you that nostalgic feeling of something you can’t get back.

-Another line of the song is “Tis you, tis you, must go and I must bide” which could be suggesting that two people are being forced a part.
-It doesn’t give us any indicates as to whats going to happen next, an uncertain of how things will end.
+Another line of the song is “Tis you, tis you, must go and I must bide” which could be suggesting that two people are being forced apart.
+It doesn’t give us any indicates as to what’s going to happen next, an uncertainty of how things will end.